 UNIV 191.
 Student Success Special Topics.
 1-3 Hours.

-Semester course; 1-3 lecture hours.
+Semester course; 1-3 lecture hours (delivered online or face-to-face).
 1-3 credits.
+Enrollment is restricted to freshmen or by override for students with advanced standing.
 May be repeated with different content for a maximum of three credits.
 Transitioning from high school to VCU as a first-year student brings both excitement and nervousness.
 VCU offers a menu of first-year courses that address either motivators or barriers to student success.
-These courses are taught by academic advisers, financial aid counselors, campus leaders and student affairs professionals interested in connecting to first-year students based on their interests, fears, aspirations and career goals.
-Students who complete these courses historically earn higher GPAs and graduate faster with less debt.
+The courses are taught by academic advisers, financial aid counselors, campus leaders and student affairs professionals interested in connecting to first-year students based on their interests, fears, aspirations and career goals.
+Students who complete the courses historically earn higher GPAs and graduate faster with less debt.

 UNIV 200.
 Advanced Focused Inquiry: Literacies, Research and Communication.
 3 Hours.

 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisite: UNIV 112 or HONR 250 with a minimum grade of C. Asks students to consider real-world applications of writing and research.
+Prerequisite: UNIV 111 or HONR 250 with a minimum grade of C. Asks students to consider real-world applications of writing and research.
 Students will develop critical analysis, inquiry-based research skills, communication of argument and research across media.
-Work represents the culmination of foundational ConnectED competencies developed in UNIV 111 and UNIV 112.
-Students must earn a minimum grade of C to receive credit for this course.
+Work represents the culmination of foundational ConnectED competencies developed in UNIV 111.
+Students must earn a minimum grade of C to receive credit for the course.

 UNIV 250.
 Undergraduate Teaching Assistant Program.
 1 Hour.

-Semester course; 1 lecture hour.
+Semester course; 1 lecture hour (delivered hybrid).
 1 credit.
-May be repeated for up to two credits.
-Prerequisite: UNIV 112 with a minimum grade of B. Utilizes classroom practice to further the core skills developed in UNIV 111 and 112 (writing, critical thinking, oral presentation, collaborative learning, information retrieval and evaluation, and social and civic responsibilities) as well as exposing students to the practice, possibilities, rewards and responsibilities of the act of teaching.
+May be repeated for a maximum of two credits toward graduation.
+Prerequisite: UNIV 200 with a minimum grade of B or by permission of the instructor.
+Utilizes classroom practice to further the core skills developed in UNIV 111 and UNIV 200 (communication, critical and creative problem-solving, information literacy and global and cultural responsiveness) as well as exposing students to the practice, possibilities, rewards and responsibilities of peer mentorship.
 Enrollment will be arranged through faculty mentors.

 UNIV 251.
 Undergraduate Teaching Assistant Program.
 1 Hour.